Usama Mukwaya

-Usama (/ʊˈsɑːmə/) "Osam" Nyanzi Mukwaya (born December 12, 1989) is a Ugandan screenwriter, film director, producer and former television host.
-He has received several accolades, including nominations for an Ama Award and three Amvca Awards.
+Usama (/ʊˈsɑːmə/) "Osam" Nyanzi Mukwaya (born 12 December 1989) is a Ugandan film and television producer, screenwriter and director.
+He has received various accolades, including nominations for an Ama Award and three Amvca Awards.

 He launched his filmmaking career with the short film Hello, which won overall best film in the 2010 MNFPAC Students Awards.
-His first major film as a producer is Bala Bala Sese, directed by Lukyamuzi Bashir, for which Mukwaya is credited as both the writer and producer.
+His first feature film as a producer was Bala Bala Sese, directed by Lukyamuzi Bashir, for which Mukwaya is credited as both the writer and producer.
 The film was nominated at the 12th Africa Movie Academy Awards for Best Film in an African Language.
-His directorial debut is Love Faces, which was released in January 2018.
+His directorial debut was Love Faces, which was released in January 2018.
 Usama has also appeared in films such as New Intentions, Pain of Lies, and Iron Love.

 From 2018 to 2022, Usama served as chief content officer for Stream Afrique, a subscription-based streaming platform that offers online streaming of majorly African content.

-Usama is credited as the producer of the 2023 inaugural IKON Awards and the follow-up 2nd and 3rd editions, the earlier of which marked his first "live" television production.
-As of October 2024, Usama has been serving as the Director of Operations at the Ikon Inspire Foundation.
+Mukwaya produced the inaugural IKON Awards and returned as producer for the second and third editions in 2024 and 2025.
+The 2023 edition marked his first live television production credit.
+He has served as the Director of Operations at the Ikon Aspire Foundation since 2024.

-He is an executive member of Uganda Film Network and a 2019 recipient of the LéO Africa Institute's Young Emerging Leaders Project Fellowship.
-Mukwaya is nominated for the 2026 Forty Under 40 Africa Awards in the Entertainment category.
+Mukwaya is an executive member of Uganda Film Network and a 2019 recipient of the LéO Africa Institute's Young Emerging Leaders Project Fellowship.
+Mukwaya was nominated for the 2026 Forty Under 40 Africa Awards in the Music and Entertainment category.

 Early life and background

 Born in Mulago Hospital, Kampala, Uganda, Mukwaya has ancestry from Ganda, Ankole, and Rwanda.
 He is the son of religious leader Abdullah Mukwaya and Aziidah Mariam.
-As of April 24, 2019, Abdullah serves as the Qadhi of Mbarara City.
+As of 24 April 2019, Abdullah serves as the Qadhi of Mbarara City.

 After the death of his mother when he was 8, Mukwaya's aunt took him in; when she died too, Mukwaya had to move in with his father and later on with his grandfather.
 He has four siblings from his mother and numerous from his father.